HowardLi1984/HowardLi1984.github.io/_pages/about.md

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 We release **ChemCoTBench**, the first LLM-benchmark evaluating step-wise reasoning on complex chemical tasks.
+- *2025.06*: &nbsp;🎉🎉 We release [ChemCoTBench](https://howardli1984.github.io/ChemCoTBench.github.io/), the first LLM-benchmark evaluating step-wise reasoning on complex chemical tasks, which is accepted by NeurIPS-2025.
 - *2025.06*: &nbsp;🎉🎉 Our [SUR-LID](https://github.com/beautyremain/SUR-LID) for Face Forgery Detection accepted by CVPR-2025.
 - *2024.12*: &nbsp;🎉🎉 Our [ECDFormer](https://github.com/HowardLi1984/ECDFormer) for Efficent Spectra Prediction accepted by **Nature Computational Science**.
 - *2024.08*: &nbsp;🎉🎉 Two papers accepted by The 18th European Conference on Computer Vision(ECCV-2024).